abcarvalho/nvim/README.md

 # nvim
-My neovim config, featuring fuzzy search with telescope, whick-key keymappings menu, Python, Julia, Lua and Latex LSP servers, autocompletion with nvim-cmp, and more.
+My neovim config, featuring fuzzy search with telescope, whick-key keymappings menu, Python, Julia, Lua and LaTeX LSP servers, autocompletion with nvim-cmp, and more.

 Mostly written in Lua.